named-data/ndn-cxx/INSTALL.md

 Development Prerequisites
 -------------------------

-These steps are only needed to do development of NDN-CPP code and update the build system.
+These steps are only needed to do development of ndn-cpp-dev code and update the build system.
 First follow the Prerequisites above for your platforms.

 * Mac OS X 10.7.3, Mac OS X 10.8.4, Mac OS X 10.9